Serafin Quiason Jr.: Career

 From 1965 to 1970, Quiason was an associate professor of history in the Department of History of the College of Arts and Sciences in the University of the Philippines Diliman.
 Later on he became assistant chairman.
 He also became a visiting lecturer in the University of Malaysia in Kuala Lumpur in 1996.

 From 1971 to 1975, he served as Secretary-General of the Southeast Asian Regional Branch of the International Council of Archives (SARBICA).
 He was also an elected member of the Rome-based Advisory Council of the International Center of the Study of the Conservation and Restoration of Cultural Property (ICCROM).

 He is a former member of the Ad-Hoc Numismatic Committee of the Central Bank of the Philippines, the UNESCO Advisory Committee for the Study of Malay and Southeast Asian Cultures in 1978, a former Trustee of the Museo ng Malacanan Foundation from 1986 to 1990, a member of the Silk Road Expedition Across Central Asia which was sponsored by UNESCO Paris in 1990, a member of the National Centennial Commission from 1993- 1998, a former regent of the Pamantasan ng Lungsod ng Maynila from January–June 1998, a Project Director of the Museo ng Maynila in 1997-1998 and a Consultant to the Lopez Museum & Library.

 He is also instrumental in the construction and completion of the Museum of Philippine History and National Historical Building at Rizal Park.

 Awards and legacy

 Quiason was awarded the 1965 TOYM (The Outstanding Young Men of the Philippines) Award for History.

 On December 30, 1984, he was given the honorary rank of Commander for the Knights of Rizal.
 He was conferred the Lifetime Achievement Award by University of the Philippines Alumni Association in June 2009, the Outstanding Citizen of Quezon City in November 2009, and Outstanding Lifetime Achievement Award by the University of the Philippines Alumni Association in 2015.

 In 2018, the National Historical Commission Resource Center was named in his honor.

 Death

-Quiason passed away on August 13, 2016 in Plainsboro, New Jersey.
+Quiason died on August 13, 2016, in Plainsboro, New Jersey.
 He was 86.